trondhindenes/drone-makisu-plugin/README.md

 Attempts to mimic the arguments for the regular docker plugin as closely as possible, including support for a `.tags` file which will be used if no tags are specified in settings.

+## Things to know
+### AWS ECR
+this plugin tries to be smart about pushing to AWS ECR registries.
+If the registry hostname looks like an AWS ECR one, it automatically tries to set up the necessary auth settings.
+All you need to do is to use environment variables to specify AWS credentials, if the build isn't running with a role that has implicit access to AWS.

+### Pusing to other registries
+Not implemented just yet - coming shortly!

 ## Example
 ```yaml
 ---